-You must complete either the individual application form or organization application form and submit it to the Revenue Branch on the second floor of City Hall for approval.
+You must complete either the individual application form or organization application form and submit it to the Revenue Branch on the first floor of City Hall for approval.
 If you have any questions, contact the Revenue Branch by phone (250-469-8757), fax (250-862-3391) or e-mail (firstname.lastname@example.org).
 It costs $20 (including tax) to apply.

 SPARC BC passes are honoured in City accessible spots.
 If your vehicle is a motorcycle, please contact SPARC BC to apply for/obtain a decal style permit as we do not offer this option.

 Permits must be renewed at the Revenue Branch once they expire.
 Temporary permits are valid up to a maximum of one year and require a new, signed doctor’s certificate to renew.
 Permanent permits are valid for three years and don’t require a new doctor’s certificate to renew.
 You must bring your expired permit to the Revenue Branch.
 Organization Permits are valid for one year and must be renewed along with and in accordance with your business licence.